print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 10. NSW unemployment rate

-We fit these factors using an autoregressive model.
-This is a regression of a time series where the ouput variable depends linearly on its previous values, up to some specfied order.
+We fit these factors using an vector autoregressive model.
+This is a regression of a time series where the ouput depends linearly on the past values of itself, and the past values of other variables, up to some specfied order.
 The coefficients of the fitted model are used in the following simulation funtions.

 ---